73 Fun and Creative DIY Father's Day Gifts for 2026

 1. Pottery Classes

-A handmade mug is way cooler than a generic store-bought one, plus you can add custom colors and designs.
-No prior experience is needed as the wonderful instructors at pottery classes in Minneapolis, pottery classes in Seattle or pottery classes in Austin are there to guide you.
+A handmade mug is way cooler than a generic store-bought one, plus he'll have the chance to add custom colors and designs.
+No prior experience is needed as the wonderful instructors at pottery classes in Minneapolis, Seattle or Austin are there to guide you.

 2. Golf Tee Caddy